rgsystemes/upsignon-pro-dashboard/SECURITY.md

 # REPORTING A vulnerability

-Please report any vulnerability you may find regarding any UpSignon module (app, browser extension, server, admin console, etc.) directly by email to BS-SEPTEOITSOLUTIONS-Support@septeo.com
+Please report any vulnerability you may find regarding any UpSignOn module (app, browser extension, server, admin console, etc.) directly by email to BS-SEPTEOITSOLUTIONS-Support@septeo.com

 Thank you very much for your help!